princessskye/re.dfined-y99-bio/README.md

      ```bash
      python app.py
      ```

+2. **Web UI:**
+   - Open your Webbrowser on http://localhost:5000 or if you host it on a server http://server-ip:5000

 3. **Monitor:**
    - The app will fetch the current song from Last.fm and update your Y99 bio accordingly.